Depression After Election Season: Impacts On Mental Health And Stress

 Accepting the results of a disappointing election outcome

 The role which the media plays in depression after the election season has already been established.
 Therefore, reducing your exposure to media is advisable if you are someone who is going through depression related to the election results.
-Even after one candidate has won, the news tends to cover the victory, thoughts about the victory, the concession statement from the candidate who lost, etc. Constant exposure to this type of energy can worsen depression.
+Even after one candidate has won, consuming news tends to involve coverage of the victory, thoughts about the victory, the concession statement from the candidate who lost, etc. Constant exposure to this type of energy can worsen depression.
 Depending on a person's line of work, it may not be possible to cut off all exposure to the media.
-However, cutting back in any way possible has been proven to serve as beneficial.
+However, taking a moment to cut back in any way possible and taking breaks while ensuring you still stay informed has been proven to serve as beneficial.

 Many people believe that politics and religion are two subject matters which should be avoided when possible.
-If you are still emotionally processing the results of an election, then you might do well to steer clear of conversations that have to do with politics.
-These conversations can get ugly quickly; furthermore, politics and candidates who are running for office sometimes have a way of bringing out the worst in people.
+If you are still emotionally processing the results of an election, it can help to set aside specific times for discussing politics and steer clear of such conversations otherwise.
+A conversation like this can get messy quickly; furthermore, politics and candidates who are running for office sometimes have a way of bringing out the worst in people.
 Sometimes, the most agreeable and mild-mannered individuals can become angry or confrontational when it comes to political matters and candidates with whom they align.
 Sometimes, it's better to just play it safe and avoid these talks altogether.

 According to life coach Tony Robbins, “energy flows where attention goes.”
 For this reason, focusing on things which bring joy into your life is another great way of overcoming depression after the election season.
 While it can be argued that everything in our life has some political dimension, try looking at things through a different lens for the time being.
-Spend time with family and friends, take a vacation, eat at a new restaurant, or maybe even take a recreational class.
+Spend time in nature, enjoying the changing leaves, or take a vacation to clear your mind.
 One of the best ways to overcome depression after an election season is to be so busy with other matters that you don't have the bandwidth to focus on political candidates and election results.

 Healing from a blow due to the results of an election can be truly daunting.
 For many people who are truly invested in the well-being of their community, ignoring the news or avoiding political discussion can feel irresponsible or in violation of one’s moral compass.
-Try channeling your energy into a positive cause.
+Try channeling your energy into a positive cause and holding yourself and others accountable.
 Regardless of where you stand politically, there are groups, volunteer organizations, and other ways in which you can get involved with your community.
-Surrounding yourself with other like-minded individuals can also help boost your mental and emotional health.
+Surrounding yourself with other like-minded individuals and encouraging others to vote or create a voting plan can also help boost your mental and emotional health.
 In many cases, election losses can illuminate ways for you to improve your thinking or community-building strategy moving forward.

 Use social media proactively